-Rent income collected by PLDI on these properties amounted to P2,267,455 in 2020 and P2,969,759 in 2019, and P2,684,723 in 2018.
+Rent income collected by PLDI on these properties amounted to P2,844,340 in 2021 and P2,267,455 in 2020, and P2,969,759 in 2019.

 (ii) Pursuant to Teaming Agreements executed in January 2013 and 2015 between the Company and certain related parties operating within Summit One Condominium Tower, a cost and expense sharing scheme related to technical operations was implemented.
 All other cost including, but not limited to salaries, utilities, and dues shall be borne by PLDI.
 Accordingly, certain cost and expenses maybe advanced by a party and to be reimbursed from another party on the proportionate share or usage between the related parties involved.

-For the year ended December 31, 2020, the Company received advances from PLDI amounting to P1,732,545 and for the year ended December 31, 2019, Company charged PLDI P369,759, respectively for its proportionate share of communication, dues, and utilities expenses
+For the years ended December 31, 2021, 2020 and 2019, the Company received advances from PLDI amounting to P1,500,000, P2,409,190 and P1,688,113, respectively, for its share of communication, dues, and utilities expenses.